On the Hierarchies of an Australian Strip Club

 BAMBI: I know!
 It’s like, uh, that hurts, you’re not turning me on!

 “Hey guys!”
 I purr.
 “Just letting you know that you need to be tipping the ladies if you’re in the tipping seats.”
 Eye contact.
 Smile.
 Hand on shoulder.
 A glance and a nod exchanged between the dancer and me.

-A few minutes later, Ashley’s stopped dancing, and it’s like a record-scratch—this tiny long-haired woman in underwear and heels not gyrating excitingly but standing with legs apart, hand on hip, glowering down at three stubbly New Zealanders.
+A few minutes later, Tiffany’s stopped dancing, and it’s like a record-scratch—this tiny long-haired woman in underwear and heels not gyrating excitingly but standing with legs apart, hand on hip, glowering down at three stubbly New Zealanders.

 “Did you not understand how it works?”
 I say.
 Eye contact.
 No smile.
 Distance.